kholden4/ambiguousTrash/README.md

 # ambiguousTrash
-This is a repo for Ambiguous Trash's static website I've always thought that Ambiguous Trash would make for a great punk band name
+This is a repo for Ambiguous Trash's static website.
+I've always thought that Ambiguous Trash would make for a great punk band name.